zawi01/audio_dequantization/README.md

 One can select algorithms (`alg_idxs`), sounds (`sound_idxs`), and word lengths (`wordlengths`) and run the experiments at once.
 It is also possible to enable or disable storing the dequantized signals (`STORE_DEQ_SOUNDS`) or computing and storing values of the objective function (`STORE_OBJ_PROCESS`) and SDR (`STORE_dSDR_PROCESS`) in each iteration.

+To reproduce the &Delta;SDR values from paper, enable the `paramsolver.dec_term` parameter, which terminates the algorithms after a SDR drop.
+On the other hand, to reproduce the PEMO-Q ODG values, let this parameter disabled and run full 500 iterations.

 ### How to cite this toolbox
 Please cite the following paper: